About This Statistic

+This statistics presents the unemployment rate in Australia from 2010 to 2015, with projections up until 2020.
 Unemployment occurs when people are without work, it is also known as joblessness.
 In order that the prevalence of unemployment can be measured, a calculation is made by the division of the number of unemployed individuals by all individuals currently in the labor force, this yields a percentage rate.
+In 2015, about 6.08 percent of the Australian population had been unemployed.

 Unemployment in Australia